kevin9gao/music-hunt/README.md

 # music-hunt

-A version of Product Hunt for finding new music.
+Music Hunt is a product hunt clone that allows users to discover and interact with their favorite songs.
+Users may sign up, log in, log out, browse and discover songs, discover new artists, and upload their own songs.

+_For a live version of Music Hunt, click here: [Music Hunt](https://music--hunt.herokuapp.com/)._

+## Features and Implementation

 7. Production README
-- Brief explanation of what the app is and does.
-- How to start development environment
+* How to start development environment
-- Technologies used
+* Technologies used
-- Link to live site
+* Link to live site
-- Link to Wiki docs
+* Link to Wiki docs
-- Discussion of two features that show off the team's technical abilities
+* Discussion of two features that show off the team's technical abilities
-- Discussion of both challenges faced and the way the team solved them
+* Discussion of both challenges faced and the way the team solved them
-- Code snippets to highlight the best code
+* Code snippets to highlight the best code